-Sally Hand serves as Director and Founder of The Heart and Hand Center and is a Licensed Clinical Professional Counselor, Registered/Board Certified Art Therapist and Certified Equine Assisted Psychotherapist.
-She has a B.A. in Art and Theology (1987) an M.Div (1990) and an M.A. in Art Therapy (2001).
-Sally is also a member of the Montana Art Therapy Association, which helps to spread awareness for the professional practice of Art Therapy.
+Sally Hand, Director and Founder of The Heart and Hand Counseling Center, is a Licensed Clinical Professional Counselor, Registered/Board Certified Art Therapist and Certified Equine Assisted Psychotherapist.
+She has a B.A. in Art and Theology (1987) a M.Div (1990) and an M.A. in Art Therapy (2001).
+Sally is a member of the Montana Art Therapy Association, and American Art Therapy Association, which both help spread awareness for the professional practice of Art Therapy.

 Sally has over 25 years experience counseling children, adolescents, adults, and parents as a pastoral counselor, college professor, and psychotherapist.
 She provides individual, family and group therapy and conducts therapeutic/recreational retreats , day camps, and workshops.
 Sally is also a practicing artist who teaches at Heart and Hand Center.